LcfherShell/PieShark/README.md

 ```

-f there is a bug or error please discuss
+If there is a bug or error please discuss
 ##
 📫Email: **LCFHERSHELL@TUTANOTA.COM**
 <h3 align="left">Sociall Media:</h3>